Free trial or demo? It’s a question we’ve revisited again and again, not because we’re indecisive, but because the answer keeps changing.

 If you look at most SaaS companies that offered only a free trial when they started, like Canva, Airtable, or Notion, you will notice many similarities.

-If you still don’t know where your activation point is or when is the exact moment that user reaches their “Aha moment,” then a free trial is a great way to discover them.
+If you still don’t know where your activation point is or when the exact moment is that users reach their “Aha moment,” then a free trial is a great way to discover them.

-Plus, if you have a great onboarding experience, you can guide your users to these key moments and features.
+Plus, if you have a great onboarding experience, you’ll increase your chances of converting trial users during the trial phase.
 This can be done with an interactive walkthrough, personalized welcome modals, checklists, and email follow-up.

 The product is easy to use

-The second case when you don’t need a demo is when you have a simple self-serve product where demos aren’t necessary.
+The second case when you don’t need a demo is when your product is so simple that you can just implement a self-service motion.

-The user can successfully set up and use the product without any outside intervention.
+The user can successfully set up and use the basic version without any outside intervention.
 The implementation time might just take a couple of minutes.
 There is a low price point that creates very little friction in the buying process.

 The target user isn’t complicated